High order recombination and an application to cubature on Wiener space: Application to cubature on Wiener space

-The bounds for the error derived in this section assume that the function $f$ is Lipschitz.
-If $f$ has more regularity it is clear different estimates can be applied to estimate the derivatives of $P_{t}f$ giving alternate bounds for $E_{\mathcal{D},k}$ .Clearly a smaller number of balls in the localisations of the measures $Q_{\mathcal{D},u}^{(j)}\left( x\right) $ reduces the computational complexity of the method.
-We have not discussed yet how to choose the localisation and the degree $r$ in the reduction to optimise the computational complexity of the method (see Section \ref {section:optimisation}).
+The bounds for the error derived in this section assume that the function~$f$ is Lipschitz.
+If $f$ has more regularity, it is clear different estimates can be applied to estimate the derivatives of $P_{t}f$ giving alternate bounds for~$E_{\mathcal{D},k}$.
+Clearly, a smaller number of balls in the localizations of the measures~$Q_{\mathcal{D},u}^{(j)}( x) $ reduces the computational complexity of the method.
+We have not discussed yet how to choose the localization and the degree $r$ in the reduction to optimize the computational complexity of the method (see Section \ref{sectionoptimisation}).

-\subsection{Examples for the rate of convergence of the recombining KLV\ method}
+\subsection{Examples for the rate of convergence of the recombining KLV method}

 In this subsection we consider some particular choices of parameters for the recombining KLV method and examine their rate of convergence.
-We first fix for the remainder of this section a (family of) partitions $\mathcal{D}$ for the time interval $[0,T]$.
-We recall a family of uneven partitions from Lyons, Victoir \cite{lyons} which has smaller time steps towards the end and is given by
+We first fix for the remainder of this section (a family of) partitions $\mathcal{D}$ for the time interval $[0,T]$.
+We recall a family of uneven partitions from Lyons and Victoir~\cite{lyons} which has smaller time steps toward the end and is given by

-For $\gamma >m-1$ the results in \cite{lyons} (see also Kusuoka \cite {kusuoka3}) show that
+For $\gamma>m-1$ the results in \cite{lyons} (see also Kusuoka \cite {kusuoka3} ) show that

-while for the case $0<\gamma <m-1$ one obtains
+while for the case $0<\gamma<m-1$ one obtains

-In the following two examples we work with the partition defined in (\ref {fixed_partitions}) and the notation of Theorem \ref{uh-error-thm}.
-Using this particular choice of partitions ensures that the bound on the $KLV$ error is of high order in the number of iterations $k.$
+In the following two examples we work with the partition defined in (\ref{fixedpartitions}) and the notation of Theorem \ref{uh-error-thm}.
+Using this particular choice of partitions ensures that the bound on the KLV error is of high order in the number of iterations $k$. \begin{example} Let $\gamma>m-1$, $r=$ $\lceil m/p\rceil$ and $u_{j}=s_{j}^{p/2-a}$, where $a:=\frac{p-1}{2(\lceil m/p\rceil+1)}\geq 0$.
+Then